Sadya-afreen/L4Project-RemoteTouchscreenControl/timelog.md

 ###12th Dec 2020
 * *2 hours* Refining 3D experiment task design
 * *3 hours* Writing chapter 4 of the dissertation report
+* *1 hour* Prepared a meeting agenda and questions to ask during the meeting

 ###13th Dec 2020
 * *1/2 hour* Meeting with supervisor